History, tourist information, and nearby accommodation

 Perhaps the highlight is the Gothick Staircase, a candyfloss creation, all curves and cream-coloured panels.

 The interior features Jacobean panelling and some 16th-century doors and timber roof beams, with portraits of generations of Crofts, one by Gainsborough.

-There was extensive remodelling of the castle during the 18th century, and the north-west range was largely rebuilt at that time.
+There was an extensive remodelling of the castle during the 18th century, and the north-west range was largely rebuilt at that time.
 The castle stands two storeys high and is constructed of stone and bricks mixed, with corner turrets looking down on an inner courtyard.

 In 1923 the Croft family repurchased the property, and Crofts continue to live here today, though the house is now owned by the National Trust.

 The castle is set in pleasant parkland, featuring over 300 'veteran' trees and an avenue of Spanish chestnut trees.
 (A veteran tree is defined by English Nature as ‘a tree which, because of its great age, size or condition is of exceptional value culturally, in the landscape or for wildlife’).